I WOULD LIKE TO THANK ALL THE PEOPLE THAT I HAVE DEALT WITH OVER THE LAST 20 YEARS!

 From July 2023 I will no longer be taking care of Holiday Rentals, I will only be dealing with Property Sales and Long Term Rentals.

 If you have any questions or need any kind of assistance please don’t hesitate to contact me and I will try to help in anyway I can.
 I am fluent in English and Norwegian, and my Spanish is not too bad either.
-I can accept payment through PayPal, my Spanish bank or my Norwegian bank.

 Please allow me to present myself and to explain to you how I ended up on the magical island of Tenerife.

 I was born in the UK, Yorkshire actually, during the summer of 1953.

 Had a wonderful time growing up with my parents and my two younger brothers.
 Then I reached the ripe old age of 19, was fed up with school, the UK and my younger brothers! (that’s a joke, they both know that I love them very much!)
 So I thought what do I do next?
 I was in Budleigh Salterton at this time on holiday with my family, (it’s a beautiful place on the south coast of England for the people who haven’t heard of it).